 Hackers Attack Senate Web Site

-WASHINGTON (AP) _ Computer hackers attacked the U.S. Senate’s main Web site Friday, the second such assault on the high-profile Internet page in just over two weeks.
+WASHINGTON (AP) _ Computer hackers successfully attacked the U.S. Senate’s main Web site Friday, the second such electronic assault on the high-profile Internet page in just over two weeks.

-The hackers defaced the Web page, www.senate.gov, but left its overall look similar to how it normally appears.
-For example, they left untouched a link to a ``today in history″ feature but substituted news that ``Senator Robert F. Kennedy, D-N.Y., was assassinated.″
+The altered site looked similar to the Senate’s normal pages.
+For example, it included a link to a ``today in history″ feature but substituted news that ``Senator Robert F. Kennedy, D-N.Y., was assassinated.″

-Sherry Little, a spokeswoman for the Senate Sergeant at Arms office, which operates the Senate site, said after the May 27 attack that technical experts planned to meet with the FBI to put security measures in place.
+Sherry Little, a spokeswoman for the Senate’s technical staff, said after the May 27 attack that technical experts planned to meet with the FBI to put security measures in place.

-An obscene message left briefly on the Senate’s Web site May 27 said that attack was carried out because of what it said was the FBI’s harassment of specific hacker groups, including the group that boasted of breaking into the White House site earlier.
+An obscene message left briefly on the Senate’s Web site May 27 said that attack was carried out because of what it said was the FBI’s harassment of specific hacker groups, including the group that boasted of earlier breaking into the White House Web site.